porres/pd-cyclone/README.md

 <strong>About earlier versions and other repositories:</strong>

-A copy of the original cyclone page (including the cyclone library version 0.1-Alpha54 from 2005) is available at: http://fjkraan.home.xs4all.nl/digaud/puredata/cyclone/cyclone_site/cyclone.html
+A copy of the original cyclone page, from the original author (including the cyclone library version 0.1-Alpha54 from 2005) is available at: http://fjkraan.home.xs4all.nl/digaud/puredata/cyclone/cyclone_site/cyclone.html

+In the Pd-extended days, the 0.1-Alpha55 release, under the maintenance of Hans Steiner, was introduced in the release of Pd-extended 0.42-5, in september 2010.

 Currently, the original cyclone library and repository - amongst other things - is found at the <https://git.puredata.info/cgit/svn2git/libraries/miXed.git/> .
 This original repository carries the version 0.1-Alpha56 of cyclone, present in the last release of Pd Extended [version 0.43.4 from january  2013].
 The 0.1-Alpha56 version is also available as "cyclone-v0-0extended" when searching for externals in Pd Vanilla (since version 0.47-0).